tektoncd/dashboard/docs/install.md

 kubectl get route tekton-dashboard -n openshift-pipelines
 ```

+**Known issue:**

+If the default ingress certificate in the OpenShift cluster was changed, for example via [this procedure](https://docs.openshift.com/container-platform/4.3/authentication/certificates/replacing-default-ingress-certificate.html), then the oauth-proxy sidecar might not recognize its certificate, and you might arrive at a "500 Internal Error" page instead of the dashboard.
+Refer to [this workaround](./oauth-certificate-workaround.md) for a procedure to resolve the issue.

 ## Uninstalling the Dashboard on Kubernetes

 The Dashboard can be uninstalled by running the following command: